Day trips from Lisbon: How to spend one day in Coimbra

 Some interesting facts about Coimbra

-With an area of a little over 123 square miles and a population of 143,000+ people, the city might come across as small but, historically and architecturally, it has plenty to keep you busy during one whole day.
+With a little over 123 square miles and 143,000+ people, the city might come across as small but, historically and architecturally, it has plenty to keep you busy during one whole day.

 How to reach Coimbra

-In a heartbeat, I would choose the train over driving but, unfortunately, my list of things to do and see in Coimbra that follows isn’t within a short walking distance from the train station.
+I would choose the train over driving in a heartbeat, but, unfortunately, my list of things to do and see in Coimbra isn’t within a short walking distance from the train station.
 I leave that decision up to you and your preferences.

 Top things to see and do in Coimbra